j-vitordev/j-vitordev/readme.md

 [Events]- A form-based application where users can register their name, community, and phone number.
 The data is persisted in PostgreSQL and displayed in a user-visible table.
 Users can also generate a PDF report of the entries.
  - [Backend](https://github.com/MeusProjetosPortfolio/evento-backend).
  - [Frontend](https://github.com/MeusProjetosPortfolio/evento-frontend).

+   ## My Exercises

+You can check out all my exercises organized in my GitHub organization:

+- [My Exercises](https://github.com/MeusExercicios) - This organization contains repositories with various coding exercises and practice applications.